kenwals/BoWood-Audio/README.md

 - Results for Products and review listing in the shop are paginated.

-- The Shopping cart icon on navbar only displays outstanding balances above zero.
+- The Shopping cart icon on the navbar only displays outstanding balances above zero.

 ### Features Left to Implement